sophieKaelin/ready4researchGIT/changingcode.md

 `<<<<<<< HEAD`
 `=======`
 `>>>>>>> <COMMIT-HASH>`
-Each of these shows the conflicts/differences between the commits.
+Each of these shows the conflicts/differences between the commits which need to be resolved.
 You will need to merge these sections by hand, and then remove the lines in the list above once you've come up with a successful merge.
 <kbd>![Merge Conflict3](screenshots/pull-2.5.png)</kbd>

 4. Once you've done this, treat the change as a normal commit: